mbeckem/tiro-website/packages/website/docs/apidocs/classes/structtiro__native__type.md

 Instances of this type must be provided to the API when constructing a new native object.

 Native objects that are created with a certain type will continue refencing that type instance by its address.
-The lifetime of `tiro_native_type_t` instances is not managued by the runtime, they must remain valid for as long as there are native objects referring to them.
+The lifetime of `tiro_native_type_t` instances is not managed by the runtime, they must remain valid for as long as there are native objects referring to them.

 ## Public Attributes Documentation